Post Summary: The Best 35mm Film For Gorgeous Color Images

 1. Kodak Ektar 100

 Kodak Ektar 100 is like the Wes Anderson of color film stock.
-The ability to produce vivid colors in bright light make images visually interesting, with high saturation and crisp captures.
+The ability to produce vivid colors in bright light makes images visually interesting, with high saturation and crisp captures.

-Take this 35mm color film stock on your sunny vacation, a trip to the county fair, or desert escape.
 (Or not!
-See below – we took our Kodak Ektar 100 to the rainy Washington Coast, and it turned out great too!)
+See below – we took our Kodak Ektar 100 to some rainy Washington beaches, and it turned out great too!)

 Revived from discontinuation in 2018, Ektachrome has solidified its place in film stock history for iconic color, true to real life.
 It was widely used in the pre-DSLR era by National Geographic photographers for steadfast colors and journalist endeavors.